NovikovAndrew/vpn-ios/README.md

 ### Firebase workflow

-All Firebase analytics events are added to project through `alfa_analytics_generator` project.
+All Firebase analytics events are added to project through `vpn_analytics_generator` project.

 Events are created in json files and then codegenerated into Swift and kotlin enums. `Events` is the name of swift enumeration, which is 1-to-1 namespaced according to provided JSON files.
 Analytics events are recorded using Facade interface provided by analytics generator:  `AnalyticsFacade`.
 See its public methods for details.